 Digital transformation is good for business because it’s good for customers — full stop.
 The more proactive you are about transforming your customer experience by taking advantage of digital tools, the more you can ensure your staying power.

 Here are some of the ways that digital transformation is changing the customer experience, and how you can adapt your own customer-support operation to take advantage of the expectations and possibilities.

 Customers can now get answers to their own questions, look up their order history, and track a package without having to talk to a human.
 This new paradigm gives customers a much higher level of convenience and autonomy and practically vanquishes the old inconvenience of waiting on hold to ask a simple question.

 When customers can self-serve, it leads to less interaction with human agents and fewer support tickets — a time-and-money saver for companies.
-By giving customers self-service options in the form of online FAQs, customer account dashboards and answer bots that direct them to knowledge-base articles, companies empower customers and save money.
+By giving customers self-service options in the form of online FAQs, customer account dashboards and QuickSearch Bots that direct them to knowledge-base articles, companies empower customers and save money.

 Customers expect to get products and services much quicker

 Services like Amazon Prime have spoiled everyone when it comes to consumer patience.
 We now question why we have to wait weeks for any order to arrive.
 Customers expect speedy delivery and instant access with any purchase.